 As the survey illustrates, medical errors are not uncommon.
 Americans every day are victims of mistakes made by doctors, surgeons, nurses and other medical professionals.

 Whether it’s from a misdiagnosis, an overworked staff or some other factor, a medical error should not be shrugged off as business as usual.
 If you or a loved one was harmed due to negligence, take action today to protect your rights.
-Contact The Deratany Firm for a free and confidential consultation.
+Contact Deratany & Kosner for a free and confidential consultation.
 We put experience and resources to work for clients and hold negligent medical professionals accountable for their actions.